-Prager Metis, our independent registered public accounting firm for the fiscal year ended December 31, 2013, has included an explanatory paragraph in their opinion that accompanies our audited consolidated financial statements as of and for the year ended December 31, 2023, indicating that our current liquidity position raises substantial doubt about our ability to continue as a going concern.
-If we are unable to honor the conversion requests, improve our liquidity position, we may not be able to continue as a going concern.
-The accompanying consolidated financial statements do not include any adjustments that might result if we are unable to continue as a going concern and, therefore, be required to repay realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
-We anticipate that our principal balance, accrued interest and any other amounts owed to Yorkville under the second Convertible Debenture, requiring us to use cash resources we otherwise would use sources of liquidity will only be sufficient to fund operations and grow our business.
-If a "Trigger Event" were to occur over the next twelve (12) months.
-In order to occur (as defined in the Convertible Debentures), we could be required to make monthly payments to Yorkville prior to the Maturity Date, which is one year from the issuance date.
-We currently do not have any known source of funds for either the Maturity Date payment or monthly Trigger Event payments.
-Moreover, to the extent we are required to use sufficient cash to fulfill our obligations operations beyond the next twelve (12) months, we will need to Yorkville raise additional equity over the next twelve (12) months in lieu of issuing stock, that capital, order to the extent we are able to secure it, which continue as a going concern and we cannot guarantee, is unavailable for working capital and general corporate purposes, which could impede our growth strategy and harm our business. provide any assurance that we will be successful in doing so.
+Prager Metis, our independent registered public accounting firm for the fiscal year ended December 31, 2023, has included an explanatory paragraph in their opinion that accompanied our audited consolidated financial statements as of and for the year ended December 31, 2023, indicating that our current liquidity position raises substantial doubt about our ability to continue as a going concern.
+Disclosure in Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources in this Form 10-Q reiterates this risk as of the third quarter of 2024.
+If we are unable to improve our liquidity position, we may not be able to continue as a going concern.
+Our 2023 audited consolidated financial statements did not include any adjustments that might result if we are unable to continue as a going concern and, therefore, be required to realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
+We anticipate that our principal sources of liquidity will only be sufficient to fund our activities over the next 12 months.
+In order to have sufficient cash to fund our operations beyond the next 12 months, we will need to raise additional equity over the next 12 months in order to continue as a going concern and we cannot provide any assurance that we will be successful in doing so.